Biophysics - Master of Science (MSc)

 uploaded in electronic form (link provided in the confirmation e-mail)

-sent per regular mail (only copies of official documents!) before 15th March to the following postal address:
+sent per regular mail (only copies of official documents!) before 15th March (15th June if the bachelor's degree is obtained within Germany) to the following postal address:

 89081 Ulm, Germany

-1. Application form Form that was already send by e-mail, please sign it and fill in the date.
-2. Curriculum Vitae The CV has to be complete, i.e. there should be no gaps and it should cover the time period since you finished your Bachelor degree.
+1. Cover Sheet Please sign it and fill in the date 2.
+Application form Filled excel file (you can download it in this page), please sign it and fill in the date.
+3. Curriculum Vitae The CV has to be complete, i.e. there should be no gaps and it should cover the time period since you finished your Bachelor degree.

 Insert your name, application number and signature.

-3. Transcripts of records All semesters studied in the Bachelor programme and exams taken have to be reported.
+4. Transcripts of records All semesters studied in the bachelor programme and exams taken have to be reported.
 If the transcripts are not written in English or German you have to provide copies of the certified English translation.
-4. Official information on Grading Unless already reported in the transcripts, please provide an official document from your university on the grading system (maximum grade, minimal passing grade, conversion of letter grades to number grades).
-5. Bachelor degree certificate The final grade has to be reported.
+5. Official information on Grading Unless already reported in the transcripts, please provide an official document from your university on the grading system (maximum grade, minimal passing grade, conversion of letter grades to number grades).
+6. Bachelor's degree certificate The final grade has to be reported.
 If the certificate is not in English or German you have to provide copies of the certified English translation.
-6. English certificate (copy!)
+7. English certificate (copy!)

 TOEFL (ibT) test with minimum score: 95